Green stink bug: Description

 The green stink bug's color is typically bright green, with narrow yellow, orange, or reddish edges.

 It is a large, shield-shaped bug with an elongate, oval form and a length between 13 and 18 mm.
 It can be differentiated from the species Nezara viridula by its black outermost three antennal segments.
-Its anterolateral (= in front and away from the middle) pronotal margin is rather straight and not strongly arced such as in Chinavia pensylvanica.
+Its anterolateral (= in front and away from the middle) pronotal margin is rather straight and not strongly arced, such as in Chinavia pensylvanica.

-Both adults and nymphs have large stink glands on the underside of the thorax extending more than half-way to the edge of the metapleuron.
+Both adults and nymphs have large stink glands on the underside of the thorax, extending more than halfway to the edge of the metapleuron.
 They discharge large amounts of this foul-smelling liquid when disturbed.
-This liquid, dried and pulverized, was once used at industrial level to reinforce the smell of some acids.
+This liquid, dried and pulverized, was once used at an industrial level to reinforce the smell of some acids.
 Now it's been replaced by artificial composites.

 Habitat

-This species is found in orchards, gardens, woodlands and crop fields throughout North America, feeding with their needle-like mouthparts on the juices of a wide variety of plants from May until the arrival of frost.
+This species is found in orchards, gardens, woodlands, and crop fields throughout North America, feeding with its needle-like mouthparts on the juices of a wide variety of plants from May until frost.
 Their range spans from the eastern United States, from New England to Florida, to the 98 degree west longitudinal line; they are also seldom found anywhere west of this boundary, though are found moderately along the west coast, from San Diego, California to Seattle, Washington.
 Adults develop a preference for developing seeds and thus become crop pests (tomato, bean, pea, cotton, soybean, eggplant).
-When no seeds are present, they also feed on stems and foliage, thus damaging several fruit trees, such as the apple, cherry, orange and peach trees.
+When no seeds are present, they also feed on stems and foliage, thus damaging several fruit trees, such as the apple, cherry, orange, and peach trees.

-Green stink bugs frequent noncrop hosts more than other stink bug species earlier in the season.
-Plants such as black cherry, elderberry, mimosa and pecan exist as farmscape edges, which provide immature organisms a safe location to develop and a gateway to agricultural fields.
-Unlike cotton, peanuts and corn are not considered host crops, and the last has been shown to slow dispersion of green stink bug to nearby host crops due to its tall field edges.
+Green stink bugs frequent non-crop hosts more than other stink bug species earlier in the season.
+Plants such as black cherry, elderberry, mimosa, and pecan exist as farmscape edges, which provide immature organisms a safe location to develop and a gateway to agricultural fields.
+Unlike cotton, peanuts and corn are not considered host crops, and the latter has been shown to slow dispersion of green stink bugs to nearby host crops due to its tall field edges.